Chamikacp/Pizza-App/README.md

 # Pizza-App
-A simple appllication that can add, delete, view and make favourite items.
+A simple SwiftUI appllication that can add, delete, view and make favourite items.